 Do not wait for the rice to cook before you add in the salt since this makes the rice taste saltier than it should.

 4. Pour boiling water

-This method helps you cook soft and tender basmati rice with just the right amount of moisture.
+This helps you ensure that you’re using the exact right amount of water, which can help you cook soft and tender rice with just the right amount of moisture.